amaranth-lang/amaranth/docs/lang.rst

 .. note::

-   Could nMigen have used a different indexing or iteration order for values?
+   Could Amaranth have used a different indexing or iteration order for values?
 Yes, but it would be necessary to either place the most significant bit at index 0, or deliberately break the Python sequence type interface.
 Both of these options would cause more issues than using different iteration orders for numeric and sequence operations.

 .. _lang-convops: